-- SQL Server® versions: 2005 and later - Recovery models: Full Only
+- SQL Server versions: Windows 2008 and later; Linux 2017 and later - · Recovery models: Full Only

 A Tail-Log backup captures the transaction logs that have not yet been backed up and is the last backup restored in a restore sequence.
 SQL Server requires you to back up the tail of the log before restoring a database that is attached to the SQL Server Instance.
 Therefore, a Tail-Log backup is the first step in most restore sequences.